About Idea TestLab

 - are struggling with identifying an appropriate business model.

-Participants must be 18 years of age or older to apply.
+Participants must be 12 years of age or older to apply and participates under the age of 18 must attend with a parent.

 Questions about the program?
 Watch the Get Started Building Your Business with Lean Startup webinar from 2020 Global Entrepreneurship Week at Penn State.
 Learn more about customer discovery and lean startup process and listen to Q&A about Idea TestLab.